sollynoay/Sonar-simulator-blender/README.md

 Currently only support Blender 2.79
 # Dependencies
 Opencv that can work on python 3.5 (not necessary) and OpenEXR.
-The uploaded OpenEXR only support windows.
+The uploaded OpenEXR only supports windows.